OSF internet outage not disrupting patient care, spokesperson says - NewsBreak

 PCs for People gives 150 computers to Bloomington families

-BLOOMINGTON (Heart of Illinois ABC) - The Grossinger Motor Arena was filled with people gearing up for a new source of connection.
+BLOOMINGTON (25NEWSNOW) - The Grossinger Motor Arena was filled with people gearing up for a new source of connection.
 PCs for People is a nonprofit that aims to help low-income people get access to computers.
 They teamed up with the Regional Office of Education #17 to give out desktop computers and Chromebooks.

-PEORIA (Heart of Illinois ABC) - The American Red Cross of Central Illinois reached its goal from a blood drive Tuesday in East Peoria and Bloomington hosted by WEEK.
-The Red Cross said donors gave 36 pints of blood at the Stoney Creek Hotel in East Peoria and 24 pints at Bloomington’s Eastland Mall.
-The organization said it achieved the goal of collecting 60 pints in all on Tuesday.

 wcbu.org

-Note: UPDATE: Two more teens arrested following Peoria Stadium fight UPDATE (7:56 p.m.) — Peoria Police detectives have identified two more individuals related to a fight at Peoria Stadium Friday night.
-According to a Peoria police press release, a 15 and 16-year-old were arrested for mob action Tuesday.
-Both juveniles have been transported to the Peoria Juvenile Detention Center.